Skip to main content

 }

-Create a .properties configuration file to set the default authentication credentials and behavior of the SDK.
+To customize the SDK behavior, create a .properties configuration file.
 The name and location of the properties file are important:

 • Create the file in the assets/ directory of your app.